 If you’re looking for good, fun jobs for retirees, you’ve hit the jackpot.
 Modelling is for all ages, and you could even choose a niche such as print, editorial, hand, or feet modelling.
 Age-positive casting is a growing part of the industry and there are even modelling agencies that focus on older models aged 30 to 90!

 Have you always wanted to perform at children’s parties or retirement homes to spread joy?
 Retirement means you have more time to explore all sorts of interests.

 Clown performances may include entertaining activities like juggling, telling jokes, balloon sculpting, mini-bicycle riding, performing on stilts, and many more.

-23. Dazzle your audience as a magician.
+23. Find an audience as a magician.

-Find fun jobs for retirees on Airtasker now.
+Find job opportunities for retirees on Airtasker.

 No matter your skills, passions, or untapped talent, there’s something for everyone at Airtasker.
 Simply sign up on our platform to find jobs that match your skills and interests.
 This way, you can earn money on your own time while meeting new people and making the most of your golden years.